kedacore/keda-docs/content/docs/2.8/scalers/graphite.md

 - `serverAddress` - Address of Graphite
 - `metricName` - Name to identify the Metric in the external.metrics.k8s.io API.
 If using more than one trigger it is required that all `metricName`(s) be unique
 - `query` - Query to run.
 - `threshold` - Value to start scaling for.
+(This value can be a float)
 - `queryTime` - Relative time range to execute query against.
 Please see the [graphite API docs](https://graphite-api.readthedocs.io/en/latest/api.html#from-until) for more information.

 ### Authentication Parameters